Skip to main content

 Content Delivery

-• Each extended weekend module is offered online from Thursday 5:00 pm PT through Sunday 5:30 pm PT with Friday and Saturday evenings off.
-Modules include yoga and coursework.
+• Each online extended weekend module begins on a Thursday at 5:00 pm PT and continues through Sunday 5:30 pm PT with Friday and Saturday evenings off.
+Modules include yoga (asana, pranayama, and meditation), coursework, time for questions, sharing and regular breaks

-• In person practicums and clinical internships are scheduled over two 10-day sessions.
+• In person practicums and clinical internships are scheduled over one 7-day practicum, with continued clinical work online

 Where your certificate can lead you